aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ## Push the container to ECR

-In order to be able to create a lambda function from our container image we need to push it to a registry.
-I will use ECR in the guide
+In order to be able to create a Lambda function from our container image we need to push it to a registry.
+I will use ECR in the guide.

-*** Assumes you have valid AWS credentials configured
+***Assumes you have valid AWS credentials configured***

 ### Create the ECR registry